WHAT WE DO

 Eventually it became time to receive proper training and so Greg joined the Seattle Carpenters’ Union #131 where he worked and attended carpentry school in alternating shifts for 3 years.
 Just before the 2008 recession hit, Greg thought it would be a good idea to strike out on his own.
 He was wrong, but that didn’t stop him from learning and growing as a craftsperson.

 When Seattle became too congested to think straight, Greg and his fiancee fled to beautiful Bellingham.
 Greg soon found a good fit for himself as an apprentice to a Master Craftsman in town.
-He also joined the NCWA woodworkers’ club in Mount Vernon, and learned how to build furniture at Terra Firma Design, the only furniture school.
+He also joined the NCWA woodworkers’ club in Mount Vernon, and learned how to build furniture at Terra Firma Design, the only furniture school in Bellingham.

 When Greg’s not building homes, he’s either building something in his shop or studying for a Calculus exam as he pursues an Engineering Degree.
-In 2025, Greg celebrates his 21tst year as a building professional.
+In 2026, Greg celebrates his 22nd year as a building professional.